 The purpose of a grievance procedure is to provide an orderly mechanism through which employees may challenge policy interpretations or disciplinary actions.
 Grievances are appropriate vehicles for bringing problems to the attention of supervision.
 They also help to identify areas where supervision has been either inconsistent in the issuance of disciplinary action or inappropriate in policy interpretations.
-All regular employees have the right to file a grievance and probationary or nonregular employees may process a grievance concerning issues of prohibited discrimination or application/interpretation of University policies and procedures.
+All Regular administrative, service and support staff who have passed the probationary period have the right to file a grievance, and probationary or Variable Hour Employees may process a grievance concerning application/interpretation of University policies and procedures.

 The main goal of grievance administration is to review employee disputes to determine if they can be resolved.
 In cases of disciplinary grievances, the supervisor should determine whether the discipline was issued appropriately.
 In cases of alleged policy or rule violations, the supervisor should review the grievance to determine if relevant rules or policies have been violated, misinterpreted or misapplied.
 Grievances should always be resolved, when possible, at the lowest step of the grievance procedure.